ANL-CESAR/SimpleMOC-kernel/README.txt

 PAPI - Enables PAPI support in the code.
 You may need to alter the makefile
        or your environment to ensure proper linking with the PAPI library.
        See PAPI section below for more details.

+MIC -  Enables Intel Xeon Phi (MIC) native mode compilation.

+< GPU Version >

+COMPILER    = nvcc
+OPTIMIZE    = yes
+DEBUG       = no
+PROFILE     = no

+Explanation of Flags:

+COMPILER <nvcc> - This selects your compiler (Nvidia is only one supported).

+OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

+DEBUG - Adds the compiler flag "-g".

+PROFILE - Adds the compiler flag "-pg".

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion